-Bending analysis of corroded pipe Heated steel girder after shear test Nondestructive Evaluation of Structural Integrity and Lifetime Assessment The maintenance technology of the infrastructures is recognized as an urgent issue as many infrastructures built for the rapid economic growth period have been aged, and various damages have been reported.
+Bending analysis of corroded pipe Evaluation of remaining fatigue Heated st life after CFRP sh bonded repair Heated steel girder after shear test Nondestructive Evaluation of Structural Integrity and Lifetime Assessment The maintenance technology of the infrastructures is recognized as an urgent issue as many infrastructures built for the rapid economic growth period have been aged, and various damages have been reported.
 Particularly, as for steel structures, the deterioration causes are corrosion, and fatigue.
-The development should be made to solve the important problem for sustainability of infrastructure and symbiosis of urban space.
-Research focuses on the analytical technique that can cope with the structural change such as corrosion and fatigue crack formation; that is the effective thickness evaluation of the corroded steel members and the fatigue crack extension of steel structures under repeated traffic loading.
-In addition, nondestructive evaluation of structural integrity, or limited destructive test methodology also have been undergoing; such as solving environmental vibration problems due to traffic-induced vibration of bridge structures; short- & long-term bridge health monitoring (BHM); and developing a novel wireless sensing system, and so on.
+The development should be made to solve the important problem for sustainability of infrastructure.
+In this laboratory, we conduct research using numerical analysis and experiments, focusing on how the mechanical response of structures changes due to deterioration and damage.
+Our goal is to establish a method for evaluating the remaining performance of structures based on their mechanical responses.
+To achieve this, we develop efficient methods for measuring structural responses, such as displacement and strain.
+Additionally, we investigate the applicability of these methods to bridge health monitoring (BHM) in real-world structures.

+On-site experiment on Laser and Video based measurement

 Bridge Engineering

 Professor

 Tomomi Yagi